edonehoo/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/cli-writing.md

 ### Documenting flags
 Well-documented flags improve discoverability, reduce user error, and make it easier for contributors and users to understand the CLI’s capabilities.

-Clear flag documentation should be included in:
+Document flags clearly in:
-- `--help` output for the command.
+- A command's `--help` output.
 - Official CLI documentation or reference guides.
 - Interactive prompt hints (if applicable).

 #### Best practices
-- Use **descriptive names** that clearly indicate the flag’s purpose.
+- Use descriptive names that clearly indicate the flag’s purpose.
+Avoid ambiguous names like `--flag1`.
-- Document the **flag’s input type** (string, boolean, int, and so on).
+- Document the input type (such as string, boolean, or int).
-- Show the **default value** if one exists.
+- Show any default value.
-- Mention whether the flag is optional or required.
+- Mention if the flag is optional or required.
-- Avoid vague or ambiguous flag names (like `--flag1`, `--optionX`).

-Flag documentation should show the following:
+Flag documentation should generally follow this format:

 ```plaintext
 --flag-name <type>     Description of what this flag does (default: value)
 ```

+##### Example

 ```plaintext
 Flags: